cjbrock/cjbrock.github.com/source/_posts/2012-10-10-5-easy-steps-to-getting-started-with-ruby-koans.markdown

 {% img center /images/koans/nil_object.png 'Is Nil an Object' 'Is Nil an Object' %}

 ## 5. Google.
-If you're really and truly stuck and cannot figure out the error message (usually about 15 minutes is a good rule of thumb when trouble) try Googling Ruby Koans and Github.
+If you're really and truly stuck and can't figure out the error message (usually about 15 minutes is a good rule of thumb when you're having trouble) try Googling Ruby Koans and Github.
 Many, many, many people have completed and committed the Koans, and a lot of them have committed them.
 When in doubt, check out their code and try to write your own based off their solutions.
 Be sure to check out a couple different solutions - all solutions are definitely not created equal.